 Reiki was developed in Japan as a way to reduce stress and bring on relaxation.
 It’s based off the idea that everything in this world is made of energy, and that energy can be transferred from one thing to another.
 If you’re low on energy, you’re more likely to have stress, anxiety, depression, and even physical ailments.
 If you have a high amount of energy, you’re more likely to be happy and healthy.
 A reiki practitioner will move their hands over parts of your body and channel their energy there to heal your mind and body.
 I went for a one hour session and was shocked not only at what I felt, but also by what insight the swami had at the end based on what he felt from my energy in different parts of my body.

 You can read about my experience in this post about Reiki in Nepal.
 I went to the Dynamic Singing Bowls & Healing Center in Thamel.
-A one hour session will cost 3,000 rupees ($30).
 My treatment was with Swami Basu Samarpan, and I highly recommend him.

 Sound Healing